Question from Mary: I’ve been reading your blog for a while and several of your posts recommend using something called Two-Factor Authentication.

 In other words, you enter the code from the text message, voice call or authenticator app the first time you log in but you won’t be required to enter it again when you log in from that same device in the future.

-Now you know how Two-Factor Authentication works, Mary.
-I hope you’ll take the time to enable it on all of your online accounts.
+Mary, now you know how Two-Factor Authentication works, I hope you’ll take the time to enable it on all of your online accounts.